 If you are in any doubt at all, do not buy it.

 Car seats may not show any damage after being involved in an accident, but their internal structure could have been weakened.

 Also, manufacturers don’t recommend using infant car seats that are too old.
-Removable car seats should be no more that five years old, and fixed and convertible seats usually less than 8 years old.
+Removable car seats should be no more than five years old, and fixed and convertible seats usually be less than 8 years old.